projectara/greybus-spec/source/device_class/firmware.rst

     See :ref:`greybus-protocol-ping-operation`.

 .. note::
-    Below Operations are specific to the :ref:`Interface Firmware
-    <glossary-interface-firmware>` for an Interface.
+    Below Operations are specific to the :term:`Interface Firmware` for an Interface.

 .. c:function:: int interface_firmware_version(u8 firmware_tag[10], u16 *major, u16 *minor);